 Many design experts predict the end of the reign of stainless steel appliances and the rise of funkier looking kitchen equipment.
 Brightly colored enamel, unique pulls and knobs and similar features make a functional and essential part of a kitchen become a statement in the room.
+You can look into finding small appliances that work with your kitchen design from brands like Kitchenaid and Ovela.
 Because attractive and distinctive-looking appliances tend to have higher price tags, many experts believe this trend will stick around for a few years, at least.

 Homeowners who don’t have a lot of renovation budget to waste on highest-end appliances should still consider investing in top-of-the-line options.
 However, instead of prioritizing look, most homeowners should prioritize (surprise!) functionality.
 Specifically, homeowners should opt for refrigerators, ovens, ranges and the like that have some smart capability.
 Because it is likely that homes will be exceedingly connected in the coming years, installing high-tech appliances in a kitchen is a good choice starting now.